 Traditional versus Phylogenetic classification of Vertebrata

 Vertebrates are those animals that have a backbone.
-The traditional system (right-hand column) recognizes seven taxonomic Classes of living Vertebrata: Agnatha [jawless "fish"], Chrondrichthyes [cartilaginous "fish"], Osteichthyes [bony fish], Amphibia [scaleless tetrapods], Reptilia [scaly tetrapods], Aves [feathered bipeds], and Mammalia [hairy tetrapods].
+The traditional system (right-hand column) recognizes seven taxonomic Classes of living Vertebrata: Agnatha [jawless "fish"], Chondrichthyes [cartilaginous "fish"], Osteicthyes [bony fish], Amphibia [scaleless tetrapods], Reptilia [scaly tetrapods], Aves [feathered bipeds], and Mammalia [hairy tetrapods].
 Note that many of these classes are defined by "absence" characters ("jawless," "scaleless").
-[An eighth class of early, jawed fish-like creatures, Placodermi, is wholly extinct]
+An eighth class of early fish-like creatures with a distinctive jaw articulation, Placodermi, is wholly extinct.

-In the phylogenetic system (branching tree), taxonomic groups are defined by shared evolutionary characters (indicated by red crossbars) that defined a series of nested groups.
+In the phylogenetic system (branching tree at left), taxonomic groups are defined by shared evolutionary characters (indicated by red crossbars) that defined a series of nested groups.
 For example, mammals (Mammalia) are an evolutionary lineage within Vertebrata [presence of backbone] that is defined successively as Gnathostomata [hinged, opposable jaws], Tetrapoda [four pentadactyl limbs], Amniota [amniotic egg membrane], and Synapsida [single temporal opening in the skull].
-Note that the traditional recognition character "hair" for living mammals is not used, because early mammals lacked hair.
+Note that the traditional recognition character "hair" for living mammals is not used, because hair first evolved in their early "reptilian" synapsid ancestors.
 "Reptiles" and "Aves" are both classified as Diapsida [two temporal openings in the skull], and "Fish" are separated into several groups, including the "fleshy-finned" Sarcoptyergia, which are more closely related to terrestrial tetrapods.